meganlsmith/phyloGAN/README.md

 The only other input to phyloGAN is the parameters file.
 For an example see `test_data/params_concatenated.txt`.
 In the example file, each line is described in a comment (following '#').
 A few things to note:

-* The temporary folder provided will be deleted during the run. *DO NOT* use an existing folder.
+* The temporary folder provided will be deleted during the run. **DO NOT** use an existing folder.
 This must be a new directory.
 If using an HPC, scratch spaces may be ideal because a lot of I/O to this directory will occur.
 * The pseudoobserved setting is only recommended to be used in specific development contexts.
 Datasets are simulated from branch lengths drawn from an exponential distribution with mean lambda, and this is likely not desired in most simulation studies.
 * It is recommended that users begin with a 'Random' start tree, rather than a 'NJ' start tree.
-Beginning with the 'NJ' tree seems to cause issues because the generated data seen early in training is fairly good.
+Beginning with the 'NJ' tree seems to cause issues because the generated data seen early in training is too good.

+### Running phyloGAN.

+To run phyloGAN:

+    python ./phyloGAN/scripts/phyloGAN.py ./test_data/params_concatenated.txt

+To continue a run for which checkpoint files have previously been generated:

+    python ./phyloGAN/scripts/phyloGAN.py ./test_data/params_concatenated.txt checkpoint